What are virtual software development environments?

 Considerations

-- There are often multiple package and environment management tools for a single programming language.
+- There are often multiple package and environment management tools even for a single programming language:

 - You need to decide what tools are best for you - based on your personal preferences, or what the software project and your team or community is already using (so you can get help when you need it).
 Not using virtual environments at all and mixing different tools to manage them could lead to a bad example of a spaghetti setup, not knowing which dependencies are being used and causing issues when running and debugging code.